ubc-library-rc/abacus/en/guides/user/index.md

 # User guide

 While Abacus is designed to be as easy to use as possible, searching for and using data is complex by its very nature.
 To help you start to navigate Abacus, here are some basic instructions on key activities and functions.
-If you already know the basics and wish to explore further, please see the [Advanced User's Guide](http://guides.dataverse.org/en/4.20).
+If you already know the basics and wish to explore further, please see the [search syntax](https://ubc-library-rc.github.io/abacus/en/guides/user/search) page and the [Advanced User's Guide](http://guides.dataverse.org/en/4.20).

 - [Login](#login)
 - [Search](#search)